All Episodes

 I have no way of knowing.

-He will talk to the photographer and either Give us second hand or give us access to the photographer or give us a recorded interview from the photographer and I have no way of knowing what he's going to do.
+He will talk to the photographer and either give us secondhand or give us access to the photographer or give us a recorded interview from the photographer, and I have no way of knowing what he's going to do.

-These pictures you say you received from this anonymous contributor, does the pictures by chance show the part that Mr. Shell was talking about that was in these other films?
+These pictures you say you received from this anonymous contributor, does the pictures by chance show the part that Mr. Schell was talking about that was in these other films, the portion that shows the communication receiver?

 Are you referring to the box?